TruePCR/TruePCR/README.md

 If you just want to view the contents, you can see it on [nbviewer][notebook-nbviewer] without installing anything.

-[notebook-nbviewer]: http://nbviewer.jupyter.org/github/qPRC/qPRC/blob/master/notebook/qPRC.ipynb "qPRC workflow notebook"
+[notebook-nbviewer]: http://nbviewer.jupyter.org/github/TruePCR/TruePCR/blob/master/notebook/TruePCR.ipynb "TruePCR workflow notebook"

 Web app
 -------